Metagross31/SUBS/README.md

-# SUBS
+# SUBS - Skylords Ultimate Battle Simulator

-SUBS - Skylords Ultimate Battle Simulator
+To be continued...